isar/isar/docs/docs/recipes/full_text_search.md

 ## Phonetic algorithms

-A [phonetic algorithm](https://en.wikipedia.org/wiki/Phonetic_algorithm) is an algorithm for indexing of words by their pronunciation.
-In other words, it allows you to find words that sound similar to the one you are looking for.
+A [phonetic algorithm](https://en.wikipedia.org/wiki/Phonetic_algorithm) is an algorithm for indexing words by their pronunciation.
+In other words, it allows you to find words that sound similar to the ones you are looking for.

 :::warning
 Most phonetic algorithms only support a single language.